Phones · Resale guide

 How Much Is a Used Motorola Moto G96 Worth in India?

-A used Motorola Moto G96 is worth ₹3,500 to ₹11,000 in India in 2026, depending heavily on its physical condition, battery health, and storage variant.
-Units in “Like New” condition with minimal wear and strong battery health fetch the higher end, while phones with significant cosmetic damage or functional issues fall into the lower range.
-Storage variants also play a role, with higher capacity models retaining slightly more value.
+A used Motorola Moto G96 is worth ₹3,500 to ₹11,000 in India in 2026, depending heavily on its physical condition, battery health, and whether original accessories are included.
+A “Like New” unit with minimal wear and excellent battery health fetches the highest prices, while a “Fair” condition phone with visible damage and a degraded battery will be at the lower end.

 Is the Motorola Moto G96 Still Worth It in 2026?